 - Work directly with CEOs and directors of world-class organizations

-Your Social Innovation Project will be an on-campus internship where you and a team of three to four student volunteers are paired with a partner organization such as Apple or Microsoft to help them find solutions to the challenges of their cause.
+Your Corporate Social Impact Project will be an on-campus internship where you and a team of three to four student volunteers are paired with a partner organization such as Apple or Microsoft to help them find solutions to the challenges of their cause.

 Students are expected to: